thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 In this case, the text that's logged to the console depends on where you click.
 If you click on the `p` tag, you should see "I'm a p tag!" in the console.
 If you click on the `button`, you should see "I'm a button!" in the console.
 And if you click anywhere else in the `div`, you should see both exclamations logged to the console.

-The example demonstrates the difference between `this` and `event.target` in the event handler. `this` refers to the DOM element that the listener was attached to.
+The example demonstrates the difference between `this` and `event.target` in the event handler. `this` refers to the DOM element that the listener is attached to.
 Put another way, whenever you write `foo.addEventListener('click', someFunction)` the context of `this` inside of `someFunction` will refer to `foo`.
 On the other hand, `event.target` will refer to the element that caused the event to fire.
 For example, when you click on the button, `event.target` will refer to the button, even if the listener is not attached to the button.

 When the element that fires the event is the same as the element that has the listener on it, you should see that `this` and `event.target` are the same.
 But there are times when you'll want to add the event listener to an element that won't necessarily be the same as the element (or elements) that will be firing the event.
 Let's take a look at an example of this now.